bhugh/android-auto-brightness/Readme.md

 It automatically sets display brightness based on ambient light and auto-updates it every few seconds.
 You can set the update Interval as long or short as you like.

-It includes a simple slider to manually tweak the auto settings to be a bit brighter or darker and an option to use a simple shake gesture to either re-read current brightness levels or quickly switch between low, medium, and high brightness (at your choice).
+It includes a simple slider to manually tweak the auto settings to be a bit brighter or darker and an option to use a simple shake gesture to either re-read current brightness levels OR quickly switch between low, medium, and high brightness.

 SIMPLE IS BETTER
 It is built with the philosophy that it is better to have a simple, moderately helpful auto-screen brightness adjuster than a super-complicated system that tries to adapt to every possible circumstance, but usually gets it wrong.
 And is impossible to understand or adjust manually.